Due diligence reporting tool

 Do you provide online illustrations?

-Yes, you can generate a range of illustrations on the platform, including pre-sales, post-sales, statutory money purchase illustrations, annual reviews and statutory annual reviews.
+Yes, you can generate a range of illustrations on the platform, including pre-sales, post-sales, statutory money purchase illustrations, annual reviews, and statutory annual reviews.

-Is this new business application process integrated; for example, can I apply for an Isa and pension in the same application?
+Is this new business application process integrated; for example, can I apply for an ISA and pension in the same application?

 Do you offer electronic re-registration on and off the platform?